nhsd-exeter/dos-integration/README.md

 For a branch that is meant for testing or another purpose and you don't want it to deploy on every push to the branch.
 It must be prefixed with one of these `spike|automation|test|bugfix|hotfix|fix|release|migration`. e.g. `fix/DI-123_My_fix_branch`

-#### Quick Deployment
+#### Quick Re-deploy

 To quick update the lambdas run the following command.
-Note this only updates the lambdas and api-gateway
+Note this only updates the lambdas
     make sls-only-deploy PROFILE=task VERSION=latest

 ### Remove Deployment From the Command-line